Speak Up! Speak Out!

-Speak Up!
-Speak Out! is an innovative civic education program for middle and high school students designed to teach young people about their communities and help them discover the many ways they can make a difference.
+Serving students and educators since 2002, Speak Up!
+Speak Out! is an innovative civic education program designed to teach middle and high school students about their communities and equip them with the tools to make a difference.

 Speak Up!
 Speak Out! participants work together as teams to identify community problems, craft innovative solutions that address them, and compete for the chance to present their findings to community leaders at the State Civics Fair.
 Winning teams receive funds to use toward the implementation of their solutions.
-The 2018 State Civics Fair took place at the State Capitol Building in Austin, Texas on February 8th, 2018.
+The 2019 State Civics Fair will take place at the State Capitol Building in Austin, Texas on February 8th, 2019.

-If you're interested in participating in the 2018-2019 Speak Up!
-Speak Out! program, please fill out the interest form using the button below.
+If you would like to participate in the 2018-2019 Speak Up!
+Speak Out! program, please click on the registration image in the sidebar.

 This civic education project encourages students to become active participants in their communities.
 The distinguishing element of Speak Up!
-Speak Out! is that the students are responsible for determining the issues that will be addressed and for developing viable solutions.
+Speak Out! is that the students are responsible for determining the issues that will be addressed and for developing viable solutions that they implement.

 Study, Solve, and Share

 Over the course of the semester, classes research their communities, select a problem that interests and motivates them, and develop projects, proposals, and/or solutions to present to the community.
 Students submit video presentations of their projects to the semifinals at the end of the fall semester and 50 teams from across Texas are invited to present their solutions in-person at the State Civics Fair in February.

 Students are encouraged to use their diverse talents, experiences, and ideas to develop their projects.
 Speak Up!
 Speak Out! gives students the opportunity to learn how to become active citizens and to create messages that will be heard by community leaders.